 8 Jaw Exercises to Relieve TMJ pain

-If you are part of the 25% of Americans who grind their teeth at night, chances are you suffer from TMJ pain.
-TMJ refers to the temporomandibular joints in your jaw.
 After a full night of grinding, you might find yourself begging for relief.
 You can alleviate pain by strengthening the ligaments in your mouth and relaxing the muscles in your jaw.
-What’s the key?

 The following exercises will help strengthen your jaw muscles and train them to move correctly without causing pain.
 It’s recommended that you do them for 5 minutes twice a day, preferably while you’re sitting down and relaxed.
 Make sure that whatever exercise you do on one side, you repeat on the other side.
 Remember: every case of TMJ or Bruxism is different, so these exercises might work for some people, but not others.